HTTP-RPC/Kilo/README.md

 GET /pets?owner=Gwen
 ```

-The service would return something like the following:
+The service would return something like this:

 ```json
 [